Lenore Dembski Lenore and Andrew visiting in Canberra

 Lenore had a retail outlet in Darwin between 1997 and 2004 where she retailed her clothes and those from other designers and a large range of Aboriginal and Torres Strait Islander designed materials, patchwork pieces and home ware items.

-Currently Lenore retails products through the internet, at Xmas markets and through other retailers.
+Currently Lenore retails products through her Paperbark Woman Retail Outlet, through the internet, at Xmas markets and through other retailers.

 Lenore designs under the names of “Lenore Dembski Paperbark Woman”, “Aunty Lenore” and “Oakman.”
 The Paperbark Woman comes from her Aboriginal tribe, the Kungarakan people, who are known as Paperbark People.
 Oakman, comes from her husband’s name.
 Dembski is Polish and means Oak tree.
 As well as designing and sewing the clothes herself, Lenore also sub-contracts the sewing to several local clothing manufacturers and individuals.